openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/midbrainTectum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Midbrain tectum' is a regional part of brain.
-It is part of the midbrain.
+   :definition: Is a regional part of brain.
+Is part of the midbrain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002314) ('is_a' and 'relationship')]
-   :description: Dorsal part of the midbrain, consisting of the superior and inferior colliculi and the pretectal nuclei (MM).The dorsal topographic division of the midbrain, essentially dorsal to the cerebral aqueduct and dominated in mammals by the superior colliculi and inferior colliculi, and contrasting with the ventral topographic division, the tegmentum.
-Schwalbe (1881, p.
-454) apparently introduced the term as currently used, "Decke des Mittelhirns" in the original German; also see Cajal (1899-1904, vol 2, pt 1, p.
-449), "el techo" and "la porciÃ³n tectal" in the original Spanish.
-Also see Williams & Warwick (1980, p.
-940), International Anatomical Nomenclature Committee (1983, p.
-A68), Federative Committee on Anatomical Terminology (1998, A14.1.06.601).
-Common synonym is corpora quadrigemina (Winslow, 1733).
+   :description: Dorsal part of the midbrain, consisting of the superior and inferior colliculi and the pretectal nuclei (MM). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002314)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106950
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002314#midbrain-tectum
    :name: midbrain tectum